 #4.
 It Goes Off Unexpectedly

-Of course, while you want the smoke detectors in your home to be sensitive enough to pick up on the slightest hint of smoke, you don’t want them to go off unexpectedly when there isn’t a problem.
+Of course, while you want the smoke detectors in your home to be sensitive enough to pick up on the a mere whiff of smoke, you don’t want them to go off unexpectedly when there isn’t a problem.

 As smoke detectors age, it isn’t uncommon for them to have unstable sensitivity.
 They might even begin to pick up on problems that don’t exist.
 When this happens, your smoke detectors might go off randomly causing you to take them down and remove their batteries just to keep them quiet.